kevinkovalchik/RawTools/README.md

 ### Third-party licenses and copyright

 RawFileReader reading tool.
-Copyright © 2016 by Thermo Fisher Scientific, Inc. All rights reserved.
-See [RawFileReaderLicense](https://github.com/kevinkovalchik/RawTools/RawFileReaderLicense) for licensing information.
+Copyright Â© 2016 by Thermo Fisher Scientific, Inc. All rights reserved.
+See [RawFileReaderLicense](https://github.com/kevinkovalchik/RawTools/blob/master/RawFileReaderLicense) for licensing information.
 Note: anyone recieving RawFileReader as part of a larger software distribution (in the current context, as part of RawTools) is considered an "end user" under section 3.3 of the RawFileReader License, and is not granted rights to redistribute RawFileReader.

 CommandLineParser.
 Copyright 2005-2018 Giacomo Stelluti Scala & Contributors.
-See [CommandLineParserLicense](https://github.com/kevinkovalchik/RawTools/CommandLineParserLicense) for licensing information.
+See [CommandLineParserLicense](https://github.com/kevinkovalchik/RawTools/blob/master/CommandLineParserLicense) for licensing information.

 Serilog.
 Copyright 2013-2015 Serilog Contributors.
-See [SerilogLicense](https://github.com/kevinkovalchik/RawTools/SerilogLicense) for licensing information.
+See [SerilogLicense](https://github.com/kevinkovalchik/RawTools/blob/master/SerilogLicense) for licensing information.